aeslaughter/moose/docs/content/utilities/moosedown/core.md

 1. the hash(es) must be followed by a single space,
 1. the hash(es) must +not+ be proceeded by a space.

-Settings, as listed in [heading-settings], are be applied after the heading title text (see [headings-settings-example]) and as shown in [headings-multiline] headings may also span multiple lines.
+Settings, as listed in [heading-settings], are be applied after the heading title text and as shown in [heading-multiline] headings may also span multiple lines.

 !devel! example caption=Basic use of all six heading levels. id=heading-basic-example
 # Level One

 ## Level Two

 ### Level Three

 #### Level Four

 ##### Level Five

 ###### Level Six
 !devel-end!

 !devel! example caption=Use of settings within heading. id=heading-settings
-## Level Two style=font-size:15pt id=level-two
+## Level Two style=font-size:75pt;color:red; id=level-two
 !devel-end!

 !devel! example caption=Use of settings within heading. id=heading-multiline